 Then I get simulated lap times like this:

 The heaviest car still wins at Watkins Glen, but it’s only a 1 second difference, not 4 seconds.
 At Pineview, the lightest car wins, but only by 3/10ths.
 And at New York Safety Track, it’s mostly a draw until the cars get heavier than 2400 lbs, but then the greatest difference is only 2/10ths instead of 1.5 seconds.

 Naturally the formula could be adjusted slightly, by using a different median weight (2600 lbs instead of 2400 lbs, for example), or changing the hp factor from .016 to a lower or higher number.
 In any case, for a series that used lbs/hp series for classing, they can make it more fair by using such an adjustment.
 Of course they won’t, but data supports that they should.
 I mean, ideally, they’d have a different adjustment for every track….

 I wrote the rules for the Pineview Challenge Cup series, and those rules also use lbs/hp as the basis.
 Pineview is a slower track (72 mph top speed in this simulation), so there’s much less in the deltas.
 One of the benefits of this series is the thin rule book, so I’m not tempted to complicate things.
-But if we ran our series at any other track, I would make an adjustment like this.
+But if we ran our series at any other track, I might make an adjustment like this.

-The reality of it is, if you race in a series that uses power-to-weight ratio as a balancing factor, you’re better off with a heavier car and more power.
+However, the reality of it is, if you race in a series that uses power-to-weight ratio as a balancing factor, you’re probably better off with a heavier car and more power.
 This often gets you into a wider tire size, as well.
 Adding lightness is adding slowness.